facebook/react-native-website/docs/tutorial.md

 Then we find the `HelloWorldApp` function, which is a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components) and behaves in the same way as in React for the web.
 This function returns a `View` component with some styles and a`Text` as its child.

-The `Text` component allows us to render a text, while the`View` component renders a container.
+The `Text` component allows us to render a text, while the `View` component renders a container.
 This container has several styles applied, let's analyze what each one is doing.

 The first style that we find is `flex: 1`, the [`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) prop will define how your items are going to "fill" over the available space along your main axis.
 Since we only have one container, it will take all the available space of the parent component.
-In this case it is the only component, so it will take all the available screen space.
+In this case, it is the only component, so it will take all the available screen space.

 The following style is [`justifyContent`](https://facebook.github.io/react-native/docs/layout-props#justifycontent): "center".
 This align children of a container in the center of the container's main axis and finally we have [`alignItems`](https://facebook.github.io/react-native/docs/layout-props#alignitems): "center", which align children of a container in the center of the container's cross axis.